-The preparations for accession and membership need to be underpinned by arrangements and capacities for policy planning, development, co-ordination and implementation that:
+The preparations for European Union (EU) accession and membership need to be underpinned by arrangements and capacities for policy planning, development, co-ordination and implementation that:

-- enable consistent policy planning and co-ordination of government activities, including priority setting in relation to European Union (EU) accession and membership issues; - create substantive and consistent polices that are affordable, economically efficient and financially sustainable; - include consultation with internal and external stakeholders; - ensure that policies are properly implemented, communicated and monitored; - support transposition and implementation of the acquis communautaire in all sectors; - lay the foundations for operating effectively as an EU Member State.
+- enable consistent policy planning and co-ordination of government activities, including priority setting in relation to EU accession and membership issues; - create substantive and consistent polices that are affordable, economically efficient and financially sustainable; - include consultation with internal and external stakeholders; - ensure that policies are properly implemented, communicated and monitored; - support transposition and implementation of the EU acquis in all sectors; - lay the foundations for operating effectively as an EU member country.

 The Principles detail these general foundations.
-The following chapter defines four key requirements and twelve principles for ensuring quality policy outcomes and preparing for EU accession and membership.
-These requirements need to be enhanced as a country moves along the European integration (EI) path.
-Thus, the Principles distinguish when necessary between the different needs and stages of EI12.
+This chapter defines 4 key requirements and 12 Principles for ensuring quality policy outcomes and preparing for EU accession and membership.
+These requirements need to be enhanced as a country moves along the path of European integration (EI).
+Thus, the Principles distinguish between the different needs and stages of EI4 when necessary.